Judge Hardy and Son: Plot

 Andy runs to the tire store and takes his new tires on credit- as he does on his new suit.

 The ladies in the family are planning a trip to Canada to see Mrs. Hardy's family, but the Judge must remain at home and work.
 Andy stays to work for his father.
 Marian is going to lake for vacation.
 The Judge and Andy work and return home to find Mrs. Hardy, who didn't think they could fend for themselves.
 She doesn't feel well so she goes to bed.
-Mrs. Hardy (Fay Holden) contracts pleurisy and is in an oxygen tent.
+Mrs. Hardy contracts pleurisy and is in an oxygen tent.

 In the meantime, Andy begins an essay on Alexander Hamilton, but finds it is only for girls.
 He visits several girls trying to con them into using his and giving him the $50 and they keep the glory and a 20 volume set of historical biographies.
 Because of his conning, Andy gets stuck with too many girls bothering him while he is trying to solve the case.
 Including several who think he is taking them to the dance.

 Mrs. Hardy gets worse and Andy drives to get Marian.
 They get stuck on the opposite side of a bridge in danger of washing out.
 They walk with a cop to the other side and he gives them his car to get home.
 Their mother makes it through the crisis and gets better.

 The next day, Andy visits the girls and finds that they didn't use his essay and are wildly inappropriate.
 He visits Elvie and finds her crying and tries to help her.
 She says she hates her mother.
 Andy is shocked but then Elvie says she didn't mean it.
 He asks if she could talk to her father and she says the man is her stepfather.
 She said she can't even write her essay.
 Once she is calmed he asks about Elvie using his essay.